erayd/spique/README.md

 var s = new Spique(maxItems, ringSize);
 ```
 `maxItems` sets the maximum number of items which may be stored in the queue at
 any given time.
-Attempting to store more items than this will throw an error.
+Attempting to store more items than this will return an error.
 If
 maxItems is falsy, then there is no maximum, and the queue may continue to grow
 as long as there is available memory.
 By default, `maxItems` is unlimited.